IPESE/REHO/documentation/sections/5_Getting_started.rst

 ---------------------------

 Each building needs to be characterized to estimate its energy demand, its renewable potential, and its sector coupling potential.
-Such information about the buildings involved in the analysis can be provided to REHO in two ways:
+Such information about the buildings involved in the analysis can be provided to REHO in two different ways:

 1. By connecting to the `QBuildings database <https://ipese-web.epfl.ch/lepour/qbuildings/index.html>`_ ;
-2. Or by reading CSV files.
+2. By reading CSV files.

 QBuildings
 ~~~~~~~~~~~~~~~~~